What is Meditation?

 Meditation is the continuous process of knowing the self whilst journeying towards inner self.
 The ultimate end of meditation is the destruction of primal ignorance (avidya) and the realization of the inner self and establishment in the essential nature of the Self. .
 Since the past era India has been distinguished for Meditation and Yoga methodology.

 Meditation and yoga places in India have added on with time but the traditional and original element remains confined to these places only.
 The aim of these meditation centres is to bring Passion, Truth and Experience to the practitioners and learners with an addition to heal the mental and physical strength and flexibility.
 With the progression of time and practice of yoga and meditation, the mental and emotional body begins healing itself allowing students to achieve holistic health through natural movement.

 The Indian meditation and yoga centres are located in all parts of India.
-Some of the major meditation centres in Western India are located in Maharashtra, Igatpuri, Nashik, Kolhapur; Nagpur; Sugata Nagar; Dhule, Pune City, Pune , Aurangabad, Gujrat, Kutch, Ahmedabad, Rajkot , Jaipur, Rajasthan, New Delhi, Kammaspur Village and Karnal at Haryna, Dehradun at Uttarakhand, Himachal Pradesh, Sarnath, Shravasti, Lucknow at Uttar Pradesh and Hoshiarpur at Punjab.
+Some of the major meditation centres in Western India are located in Maharashtra, Igatpuri, Nashik, Kolhapur, Maharashtra, Nagpur; Sugata Nagar; Dhule, Pune City, Pune , Aurangabad, Gujrat, Kutch, Ahmedabad, Rajkot , Jaipur, Rajasthan, New Delhi, Kammaspur Village and Karnal at Haryna, Dehradun at Uttarakhand, Himachal Pradesh, Sarnath, Shravasti, Lucknow at Uttar Pradesh and Hoshiarpur at Punjab.
 Some other meditation centres located in Central India are established in Belaghat, Bhopal at Madhya Pradesh.
-Even some centres are settled in Eastern India, Calcutta at West Bengal; Muzzaffarpur, Bodhgaya in Bihar and Machmara in Tripura.
-The meditation centres in Southern India include the centres in Hyderabad, Nizamabad, West Godavari, Nagarjunasagar at Andhra Pradesh, Chennai at Tamil Nadu, Bangalore at Karnataka and Chengannur at Kerala.
+Even some centres are settled in Eastern India, Kolkata at West Bengal; Muzzaffarpur, Bodhgaya in Bihar and Machmara in Tripura.
+The meditation centres in Southern India include the centres in Hyderabad, Nizamabad, West Godavari, Nagarjunasagar at Andhra Pradesh, Chennai at Tamil Nadu, Bangalore at Karnataka and Chengannur District at Kerala.